 “The goal is to live side-by-side,” she said.
 “Does a building designed to have 51-102 individuals living in a multi-floor apartment…fit that definition?
 They should not be segregated.”

-Opponents like Douglas McMeyer lobbied for the addition of a nearby cul-de-sac to be added to allow for extra parking, provide for at least 10 more parking spaces, allow for two-way traffic to continue onto Grove and be a compensating benefit for the residents of his neighborhood.
+Opponents like Douglas McMeyer lobbied for the addition of a nearby cul-de-sac to be added to allow for, provide for at least 10 more parking spaces, allow for two-way traffic to continue onto Grove and be a compensating benefit for the residents of his neighborhood.

 It's a suggestion trustees asked to be studied.